ontola/home/README.md

 * Install node gh-pages for publishing: `npm i -g gh-pages`
 * Build `bundle exec jekyll build`
+* Manually copy the CNAME file to `_site`, this is skipped in build.
 * Commit and push to the gh-pages branch: `gh-pages -d _site`